 The Company will be exposed to the credit risk of the parties with which it transacts and may also bear the risk of settlement default.
 Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Company.
 This would include the counterparties to any FDI that is entered into by a Fund.
 Trading in FDI which have not been collateralised gives rise to direct counterparty exposure.
 The Company mitigates much of its credit risk to its FDI counterparties by receiving collateral with a value at least equal to the exposure to each counterparty but, to the extent that any FDI is not fully collateralised, a default by the counterparty may result in a reduction in the value of the Fund.
-Currency forwards used by Currency Hedged Share Classes to hedge their currency risks are not collateralised and Currency Hedged Share Classes have uncollateralised counterparty exposure to such foreign exchange counterparties in respect of such FDI, subject to the investment limits in Schedules II & III and subject to Currency Hedged Share Classes not being permitted to have over-hedged positions in excess of 105% of their Net Asset Value.
-As at the date of this Prospectus, State Street is the sole counterparty for currency forwards used by Currency Hedged Share Classes.
+Currency forwards used by the Currency Hedged Funds and Currency Hedged Share Classes to hedge their currency risks are not collateralised and the Currency Hedged Funds and Currency Hedged Share Classes have uncollateralised counterparty exposure to such foreign exchange counterparties in respect of such FDI, subject to the investment limits in Schedules II & III and subject to Currency Hedged Share Classes not being permitted to have over-hedged positions in excess of 105% of their Net Asset Value.
+As at the date of this Prospectus, State Street is the sole counterparty for currency forwards used by any Equity Fund which is also a Currency Hedged Fund and State Street is also the sole counterparty for currency forwards used by Currency Hedged Share Classes.
 A formal review of each new counterparty is completed and all approved counterparties are monitored and reviewed on an ongoing basis.
 The Company maintains an active oversight of counterparty exposure and the collateral management process.
 Counterparty exposure is subject to the investment restrictions in Schedule III.